 Alex attended Warren Central High School in Indianapolis, IN from 1964-1967, where he was a member of the varsity basketball, track, and cross country teams.
 Alex attended Rose-Hulman Institute in Terre Haute, Indiana from 1967-1971, and graduated with a BSCE degree with a structural major.

-Alex has been a practicing structural engineer for 43 years.
+Alex retired from full-time work in early February 2017.
+He has been a practicing structural engineer for over 45 years.
 His experience is primarily in heavy industry and manufacturing involving structural steel and reinforced concrete analysis and design.
 He is registered PE in 8 states.
-Alex is currently employed with Fluor Enterprises, and he has worked for a number of other companies throughout his career including O’Neal (Greenville, SC), ALCOA (Alcoa, TN), Jacobs / Sirrine (Greenville, SC), Lockwood Greene (Spartanburg, SC), Rust Engineering (Birmingham, AL), and Armco Steel (Middletown, OH).
+Alex was most recently employed with Fluor Enterprises for over 10 years prior to retirement.
+He has worked for a number of other companies throughout his career including O’Neal (Greenville, SC), ALCOA (Alcoa, TN), Jacobs / Sirrine (Greenville, SC), Lockwood Greene (Spartanburg, SC), Rust Engineering (Birmingham, AL), and Armco Steel (Middletown, OH).

 As far as past accomplishments worthy of note, several years ago Alex developed several PE exam problems which were accepted into the pool of potential NCEE exam problems, highlighted by 5 of them appearing on the April, 1977 NCEE PE exam.
 Also, Alex had developed 3 structural engineering plug-in software cards for the HP48 handheld calculator/computer system, which were marketed nationally from 1993-2002.
 Like most, Alex is self taught in MS-Excel, and has been programming in it since 2000, porting over many of the works that he had done on the HP48SX/GX handhelds, and later on the HP50g handheld.